 However, let's introduce contaminants that will directly affect the taste of your green tea.

-As a result, iron, and manganese not only cause horrible brownish discoloration, but especially when mixed with tea or coffee, they make a beverage absolutely unpleasant to drink.
+As a result, iron and manganese not only cause horrible brownish discoloration, but especially when mixed with tea or coffee, they make a beverage absolutely unpleasant to drink.

 How does chlorine affect the taste?

-Not very difficult to imagine how your tea would taste with chlorine water.
+It's not very difficult to imagine how your tea would taste with chlorine water.

 Bacteria are slightly different from other contaminants in water.